HL7/smart-web-messaging/README.md

 The `ui.done` messageType instructs the EHR to close the activity hosting the SMART app, and optionally navigates the user to an alternate activity:

-*Note:* A SMART app launched in the context of CDS Hooks should generally not need to specify an `activityType` with the `ui.done` message, because the EHR tracks the context in which the app was launched (e.g., order entry) and can navigate to the appropriate follow-up screen based on this context.
+*Note:* A SMART app launched in the context of CDS Hooks should generally not need to specify an `activityType` or `activityParameters` with the `ui.done` message, because the EHR tracks the context in which the app was launched (e.g., order entry) and can navigate to the appropriate follow-up screen based on this context.